Lenton Abbey: Demographics

 According to the data of the 2001 Census, the estate had a population of 2,064, and a majority of the population are aged 25–44 who make up 32.5% of the estate's population.

 The census also shows that 74.7% of the population is White British, as well as 1.3% being White Irish and 4.7% being classed as Other White.
 6.1% of the population is Mixed Race, 4.0% is Asian or Asian British and 6.0% is Black or Black British.
 1.7% of the population is Chinese and other ethnic groups make up 1.0% of the estate's population.

 Lenton Abbey is in the 'Wollaton East and Lenton Abbey' ward of Nottingham City Council.
 The ward is represented by Cllrs.
 Sam Webster and Sally Longford (both Labour).

 Facilities

 The facilities of Lenton Abbey are located on Woodside Road.
-Facilities include some takeaways, a Premier convenience store, as well as a beauty salon and a butcher shop.
+Facilities include some takeaways including Indian food, jamaican food and pizza, a diner and a butcher shop.